rmetzler/bliki/wiki/mysql/choose-something-else.md

 checksums in order to detect corruption caused by underlying storage.
-However, many third-party software applications, as sell as users upgrading from earlier versions of MySQL may be using MyISAM, which will frequently corrupt data files on inproper shutdown.
+However, many third-party software applications, as sell as users upgrading from earlier versions of MySQL may be using MyISAM, which will frequently corrupt data files on improper shutdown.

 The implicit conversion rules that bite when storing data also bite when asking MySQL to modify data - my favourite example being a fat-fingered